At one point or another, we all get to the point in our lives where something needs to change.

 Once you address your biggest demon, you’ll notice other aspects of your life start to improve as well.
 It’s like lifting a giant weight off of your shoulders – everything else becomes easier when it falls off.

-You have to realize that everyone is after big change, and 98% of those people will spend the rest of their lives stuck and stagnant – wondering why the hell nothing changes despite their best efforts.
+You have to realize that everyone is after big change, and 98% of those people will spend the rest of their lives trying to get unstuck – wondering why the hell nothing changes despite their best efforts.